Datateknologerna-vid-Abo-Akademi/gulis/LINUX.md

 # Intro to Linux

-Linux is a unix based operating system, here below you will find the some useful information and the most common commands used in the linux terminal
+Linux is a unix based operating system, here below you will find the some useful information and the most common commands used in the linux terminal.
+Learn to love it, you wont be disappointed.

 ## basic information